PINTO0309/onnx2tf/README.md

     output_folder_path: Optional[str]
         Output tensorflow model folder path.
         Default: "saved_model"

+    output_signaturedefs: Optional[bool]
+        Signature is added to the output for serving or for conversion to other model formats.
+However, this can significantly reduce the speed of model conversion and significant increase the size of the model.

     batch_size: Optional[int]
         Fixes the dynamic batch size to the specified numeric batch size.